e-merlin/eMERLIN_CASA_pipeline/documentation/docs.md

 ```
 ### caltables [dict]

 This is a dictionary that is stored in the file `./calib/caltables.pkl`.
 It contains information on all the calibration tables produced by the pipeline.
-The pipeline saves cummulative pickle files after each step as ./calib/caltables_<step>.pkl.
+The pipeline saves cumulative pickle files after each step as ./calib/caltables_<step>.pkl.
 This is just for security and it is not used by the pipeline.
 The caltables variable can be load with python using:

 > `caltables = pickle.load(open('./calib/caltables.pkl', 'rb'))`